 Evolution of Addiction Treatment

 In the 1800s, there was started the Temperance movement, whose actual goal was abstaining from the substance of abuse altogether.
 This gave way to Sober Houses.
 Sober houses were set up as early as 1840 with the purpose of removing the person from drugs and alcohol entirely while they recovered and got over their addiction.
 Sober houses are still a means of addiction recovery today.

 In 1920, the US government passed the 18th Amendment, called The Prohibition Act.
 This law prohibited ” the manufacture, sale, or transportation of intoxicating liquors” without specifying alcohol consumption.
-This was a very large scale movement against alcoholism and addiction.
-America however, was not prepared to give up its alcohol and many accounts of bootlegging were prevalent across the country.
+This was a vast scale movement against alcoholism and addiction.
+America however, was not prepared to give up its alcohol, and many accounts of bootlegging were prevalent across the country.
 Thirteen years later this amendment was ratified.
 Then the handling of addiction rehabilitation was put into the hands of the medical fields, with rehab taking place in psychiatric wards, sanitariums, and hospitals.
 Groups like the International Order of the Good Templars helped pave the way for Americas first support group based rehab, Alcoholics Anonymous.

-It is apparent that the drug cultures of today are greatly affecting the likelihood of teens and the general populace to start trying and using addictive, harmful drugs.
+It is apparent that the drug cultures of today are substantially affecting the likelihood of teens and the general populace to start trying and using addictive, harmful drugs.
 Over the years, rehab has been a highly researched area.
 Today, many rehab centers are privately owned with the sole purpose of using tried and true ways of helping people overcome addiction.
 Call A Forever Recovery today and let us help you become sober.